ZackJorquera/MarsImageThing/README.md

 Made By: Zack Jorquera

-Thanks to Samuel Estrella for the original concept for the classification allgorithm.
+Thanks to Samuel Estrella for the original concept for the classification algorithm.